Fingertips/FTOnion/README.md

 Returns the UI element whose accessibility label matches the given string.
 Starts traversing from the key UIWindow instance.

+_This needs ‘accessibility’ enabled in order to function._

 ```objc
 it(@"shows the `completed' tab", ^{
   UIView *tab = $(@"Completed"); // instance of UISegment